diacode/diacode-website/source/blog/2016-04-22-page-specific-javascript-in-phoenix-framework-pt-1.html.markdown

 In order to build assets, **Phoenix** initially comes with [Brunch][6ee6be5c] out of the box, and not only that, it also comes configured to support **ES6** by default, including its modules syntax.
-Taking advantage of this, lets generate a very basic project and see how we can create a better way of organizing the JavaScript instead of putting everything we might need in `app.js` as if it was a **Rails** project.
+Taking advantage of this, let's generate a very basic project and see how we can create a better way of organizing the JavaScript instead of putting everything we might need in `app.js` as if it was a **Rails** project.

 ### Generating the project

-Lets begin by installing the lates version on **Phoenix**:
+Let's begin by installing the lates version on **Phoenix**:

 ```
 $ mix archive.install https://github.com/phoenixframework/archives/raw/master/phoenix_new.ez && mix local.phoenix